-ArbitrationThe law allows for private parties to agree that disputes with their contractual dealings be resolved by 'arbitration'.
-There is even an Arbitration Act that governs the practice.
+Contracts - ArbitrationThe law allows for private parties to agree that disputes with their contractual dealings be resolved by /Arbitration.

 .
 Haas v Gunasekaram